 content section has only

-content directory is not limited to markup files though: it's natural to want to co-locate a page and some related
+content directory is not limited to markup files.
+It's natural to want to co-locate a page and some related

-assets, for instance images or spreadsheets.
-Zola supports that pattern out of the box for both sections and pages.
+assets, such as images or spreadsheets.
+Zola supports this pattern out of the box for both sections and pages.

-Any non-markdown file you add in the page/section folder will be copied alongside the generated page when building the site, which allows us to use a relative path to access them.
+All non-Markdown files you add in a page/section directory will be copied alongside the generated page when the site is built, which allows us to use a relative path to access them.

-For pages to use assets colocation, they should not be placed directly in their section folder (such as
+Pages with co-located assets should not be placed directly in their section directory (such as

 latest-experiment/index.md), like so: